sylvainhalle/PaperShell/Readme.md

   stand-alone folder (ideal for exporting the camera-ready sources to an editor)
 - A `.gitignore` file suitable for a single-document LaTeX project
-- A script to clean up a BibTeX file
+- Multiple helper scripts to to clean up a BibTeX file, import missing citations, etc.
 - A script to produce the diff between two versions of the same paper highlighting the edits (using `latexdiff` in the background)